Open Source Ruby Library for Email Messages

 Mail is an open source Ruby library that gives software programmers the power to develop apps for email messages generation and receiving using Ruby code.
-It is a pure ruby implementation and has provided several important features related to email messages generation and parsing such as access and read email messages, reading UTF-8 headers support, multipart email support, creating a multipart alternate email, POP3 and SMTP support, Auto-encoding of non-US-ASCII bodies and much more.
+It is a pure ruby implementation and has provided several important features related to email messages generation and parsing such as accessing and reading email messages, reading UTF-8 headers support, multipart email support, creating a multipart alternate email, POP3 and SMTP support, Auto-encoding of non-US-ASCII bodies and much more.

-The modern version of Ruby has included more advanced features for handling text encoding that’s where Mailer library is very useful as it is designed to work with lower as well as a modern version of Ruby equally.
+The modern version of Ruby has included more advanced features for handling text encoding that’s where Mailer library is very useful as it is designed to work with lower as well as modern versions of Ruby equally.
 So it is now capable to handle email messages more efficiently.
 Developers can also create MIME emails with ease.

 At A Glance